cao-awa/ModMdo/README.md

 # ModMdo
-a mod in minecraft server
+a mod for minecraft server

 ## use
 ModMdo supported some command